4np/grails-uploadr/README.md

 ```

 ## Quickstart
 The plugin incorporates a demo tag which demonstrates some examples of how to use the uploadr tag with examples and source code.
-You can see a live (continuous integration) demo [here](http://ci.uploadr.osx.eu/):
+You can see a live (continuous integration) demo [here](http://ci.uploadr.osx.eu/) (which is running [this](https://github.com/4np/grails-uploadr-demo)):

 ```rhtml
 <uploadr:demo/>